bidhya/verse/README.md

 ### July 15, 2023
 Merged all branches and deleted old branches
-Create call_blender_v11.jl for new runs
+Create call_blender_v11.jl for new prototyping.
+But still using v10 for all runs.

 ### June 16, 2023